 Adelaide Flexity tram 101 in service on the Glenelg tramway.

 Image & license: EnglishElectric / Wikipedia encyclopædia.
 Public Domain.

 Adelaide Bus Replacement Dilemma!

-In June 2007 it was reported that Adelaides' O-Bahn is faces dramatic service changes because the State Government is struggling to replace its ageing fleet of articulated buses.
+In June 2007 it was reported that Adelaides' O-Bahn is facing dramatic service changes because the State Government is struggling to replace its ageing fleet of articulated buses.
 Apparently the Passenger Transport Act legislation requires that buses should not exceed 25 years of age and there 54 buses which are nearing their use-by date.
 Trials with modern low-floor articulated buses have shown that their central floor sections are not rigid enough so that when used on the high speed busway they produce unacceptable levels of vibration.
 For this reason they have been deemed as being unsafe for use on the O-Bahn busway.

 At one stage it was suggested was that if need be the articulated buses could be replaced with non-articulated (ie: rigid) buses, however this was not seen as an ideal situation because to maintain passenger capacity it would be necessary to run more of them, increase urban air pollution & operating costs (more buses need more bus drivers) as well as at busy times possibly increasing traffic congestion.
-Rigid buses can seat up to 40 passengers, whilst the articulateds have a seated passenger capacity of 66.
+Rigid buses can seat up to 40 passengers, whilst the articulated buses have a seated passenger capacity of 66.

-In May 2009 a fleet of what was thought to be a suitable replacement bus design was ordered, and a year later the first two of the new fleet were reported to be undergoung testing.
+In May 2009 a fleet of what was thought to be a suitable replacement bus design was ordered, and a year later the first two of the new fleet were reported to be undergoing testing.